-The Bailey Copernicia Palm Tree, scientific name Copernicia baileyana, is a rare palm tree that likes warm tropical weather and can tolerate cold temperatures down to 35F.
+The Bailey Copernicia Palm Tree, scientifically known as Copernicia baileyana, is a rare palm tree that thrives in warm tropical climates and exhibits tolerance to cold temperatures down to 35°F.

 |Scientific name:||Copernicia Baileyana|